heru-himawan-tl/fdaf/README.md

 configuration, makes implementation and configuration to be more simple, and lets the programmer write less of codes.

-## Why should you use FDAF?

-### Engineering View: From The CRUD Principle Into The Modern Web-Application Design
+## Engineering View: From The CRUD Principle Into The Modern Web-Application Design

 A Java web-application to handle dynamic contents is basically a _database access application_ relies on CRUD (Create - Read - Update - Delete) operations.